 Zepbound is only covered if you have Medicare Part D, which covers prescription drugs.
 However, Zepbound is not covered by Medicare Part B. Medicare Part B only covers diabetic medical supplies, specific drugs and vaccines, and some doctor-administered therapies.

 If you have a Medicare Advantage or “Part C” plan, check to see if Zepbound is now covered.
 While these plans may cover prescription medicine, the costs and drugs covered can vary.
 Your health insurance may also require prior authorization before covering Zepbound.
+To know if your plan covers Zepbound, check your plan’s formulary or list of approved medications, which determines your options for prescription drug coverage.

 Medicare Coverage Criteria for Zepbound

 To be eligible for Zepbound Medicare coverage, you may have to meet certain requirements.
 These requirements may vary depending on your specific Medicare plan and the guidelines established by the Centers for Medicare and Medicaid Services (CMS).
+The following are some common criteria that you may need to meet:

 - Medicare Part D enrollment: You must be enrolled in a Medicare Part D plan, as Zepbound is classified as a prescription drug under this program.
 Those without Part D coverage will not qualify for Medicare assistance with the medication.